shanahdt/MUSI4331/source/syllabus.rst

 You are expected to attend every class and attendance will be taken at the beginning of each meeting.
 If you know in advance that you cannot attend, please contact me by email as soon as possible.
-I will not penalize you for a few absences, but a pattern of absences will cause your grade to drop.
-Please do not skip class simply because you have not completed your homework.
+I will not penalize you for a couple of absences, but a pattern of absences will cause your grade to drop.

 Classwork, Homework, and Grading
 ================================

 Assignments are due at the beginning of class.
-Late assignments will be docked points according to the number of days (24-hour timespans) from the official due date.
-For example, if you hand in a “B” quality assignment within 24 hours after the official due date, the beginning of the previous class, the grade will be adjusted to a “B minus.”
+Late assignments will be docked 5 points according to the number of days (24-hour timespans) from the official due date.
+For example, if you hand in an assignment that would normally receive an 88 within 24 hours of the class, it will be reduced to an 83.
 Place late assignments into my department box, which is located in the Music Department office (Old Cabell Hall, First Floor).
-Whenever you place something into my department box, please notify me by email.
+Whenever you place something into my department box, please notify me by email, as my office is in another building.
-Otherwise, I will not know to look for it, especially because my office is located in a galaxy far, far away.

 Each of you will be paired with another classmate to present your homework once on one of the Thursdays during the semester, starting on September 5th.
 In addition to the copy of the homework that you hand in to me,